Kong/docs.konghq.com/app/konnect/org-management/audit-logging/replay-job.md

 Before you can request a replay job, your [audit log webhook](/konnect/org-management/audit-logging/webhook/) must be enabled and ready to receive data.

-## Create or update a replay job
+## Configure a replay job

-Create or update the replay job for a region by sending a `PUT` request to `/audit-log-replay-job` in the region where you want to retrieve data.
+Configure the replay job for a region by sending a `PUT` request to `/audit-log-replay-job` in the region where you want to retrieve data.
 The example below is for the `us` region.

 ```sh
 curl -i -X PUT https://us.api.konghq.com/v2/audit-log-replay-job \